Stevyn Colgan: Writer

 In October 2008, his first book, Joined-Up Thinking, was published by Pan Macmillan Books.

 In 2010 the Cornish Language Fellowship (Kowethas an Yeth Kernewek) and the Cornish Language Board (Kesva an Taves Kernewek) published Henhwedhlow, a book of Cornish Faerie Stories written and illustrated by Colgan.
 The book was published in both English and Cornish language on facing pages to aid translation.
 The stories are modern interpretations of traditional folktales plus several brand new stories by the author.
 The book contains the largest existing body of modern Cornish prose.

 In 2013 he launched a new book called Constable Colgan's Connectoscope with the crowd-funding publisher Unbound.

 In 2014 and 2015 respectively, he self-published a novel – The Third Condiment – and an adult colouring book called Colgeroons on the Lulu platform.

-In 2016 his semi-autobiographical book about Problem Oriented Policing Why Did The Policeman Cross The Road? was published by Unbound in association with Penguin Books.
+In 2016 his semi-autobiographical book about problem-oriented policing Why Did The Policeman Cross The Road? was published by Unbound in association with Penguin Books.
 It tells the story of his tenure with the Problem Solving Unit and carries cover quotes from Stephen J Dubner and Rory Sutherland.
 Later retitled as One Step Ahead: Notes From The Problem Solving Unit for paperback release in 2018.

-He co-wrote Saving Bletchley Park with Dr Sue Black OBE, published in 2015.
+He co-wrote Saving Bletchley Park with Dr Sue Black, published in 2015.

 His first novel, a comedy murder mystery novel called A Murder To Die For was published in January 2018.
 It was shortlisted for Penguin Books Dead Good Awards and longlisted for The Guardian Not The Booker Prize.
 His second novel The Diabolical Club was published in 2019 and his third, Cockerings, in 2021.